mansueto-institute/Rt_Real-time_Estimation_Case_Prediction/README.md

 ### US Counties

 For US Counties, I organized them by State.
-Choosing a State reproduces the analysis for each county with more than a chose (here 5) number of cases:
+Choosing a State reproduces the analysis for each county with more than a chosen (here 5) number of cases:

 Choose your State in line 28 and produce the same three outputs.
 ```